Rapid Quantification of Outdoor Object Visibility in Urban Setting Using Connected-Vehicle Fields of View: Related Works

 \section{Related Works}

-The challenge of optimizing Out-of-Home (OOH) advertising placement and measuring its effectiveness has spurred research into data-driven methodologies that move beyond traditional static analyses \cite{Talbot2021}.
-Traditional methods, often relying on aggregated traffic counts or area demographics \cite{Clow2023Integrated}, usually do not capture the dynamic nature of driver mobility and the nuances of actual advertisement visibility \cite{Talbot2021}.
+The challenge of quantifying how urban features are seen from the road, and of using such estimates for downstream tasks such as siting visible infrastructure or assessing advertising exposure, has spurred research into data-driven methodologies that move beyond traditional static analyses \cite{Madlenak2023}.
+Traditional methods, often relying on aggregated traffic counts or area demographics \cite{Clow2023Integrated}, usually do not capture the dynamic nature of driver mobility and the nuances of actual visibility \cite{Madlenak2023}.
 This review situates our work within the context of two primary data-driven approaches identified in the literature: traffic simulation and real-world trajectory data analysis.

 Traffic simulation including macroscopic, microscopic, and agent-based models (ABM), is a well-established tool in transportation research for analyzing network performance, safety, and demand \cite{liu2024modeling, DevelopmentEvaluationSimulation, AnAgentBasedModel}.
 While microscopic and ABM simulations offer the potential to model individual viewer (pedestrian or vehicle) paths and incorporate environmental factors affecting visibility \cite{liu2024modeling, AgentbasedSimulationPedestrian}, their documented application specifically for quantifying geometric OOH visibility or optimizing placement based on such metrics appears limited.
-Approaches like Cellular Automata (CA) have been used to model the reach of mobile transit advertising, focusing on information spread rather than precise geometric visibility \cite{ModellingImpactTransit}.
+Approaches like Cellular Automata (CA) have been used to model the reach of mobile transit advertising, focusing on information spread rather than geometric shape of visibility \cite{ModellingImpactTransit}.

 Our research aligns more closely with approaches utilizing real-world trajectory data.
 This data, sourced from GPS devices, mobile phones, or public transport smart cards, captures observed movement patterns \cite{HandbookMobilityDataMining}.
 Analysis techniques applied to such data include preprocessing \cite{StudyMapMatching}, clustering common routes \cite{ScalableFrameworkTrajectoryPrediction}, predicting destinations \cite{SolvingDataSparsity}, and inferring trip purpose \cite{TargetedAdvertisingThesis}, often with the goal of enabling targeted advertising.
 For instance, research using South East Queensland's smart card data demonstrated optimizing ad placement in transit networks based on inferred passenger activities \cite{TargetedAdvertisingThesis}.
 Similarly, destination prediction algorithms, developed partly by Australian researchers using taxi GPS data, aim to inform relevant advertising along predicted routes \cite{SolvingDataSparsity}.
 The work by Fong et al. (2013) \cite{Fong2013Identifying} explores optimal spatial groups in sensor networks to maximize coverage or effect using clustering and optimization techniques.
 The obtained visibility data in our research could potentially inform optimal roadside sensor placements, identifying locations frequently observed by vehicular traffic.